 Golden Princess Entertainment

-The Grand Casino has been moved to Deck 7, just forward of the atrium.
-It's outfitted with nine gaming tables for poker and blackjack, as well as tables for craps and roulette and oodles of slot machines.
+The Grand Casino is on Deck 7, just forward of the atrium.
+It's outfitted with 11 gaming tables for poker, blackjack, craps and roulette, as well as oodles of slot machines.
 There are even screens for video poker.
 If you're extra-competitive, look for poker and other tournaments held throughout the cruise.

-Other places for drinks include the Promenade Bar at the top of the atrium, where you'll find a pianist in the evening and $2.99 drink specials after 8 p.m.
-For smokers, the Players Bar, tucked away behind the Crown Grill, offers cigars and cognac in an intimate space, with big TV's for watching sporting events.
+Other places for drinks include the Promenade Bar at the top of the atrium.
+For smokers, the Players Bar, tucked away behind the Crown Grill, offers cigars and cognac in an intimate space, with big TVs for watching sporting events.
 It's completely enclosed, so, for the most part, the smoke didn't seep out into other areas.

-Movies Under the Stars (M.U.T.S.), the big-screen outdoor theater located above the Calypso Reef Pool, shows movies, concerts, sporting events and other special programming throughout the day and evening.
-Afternoon movies may be shown in the Vista Lounge, as well, and on in-cabin TVs.
+Movies Under the Stars, the big-screen outdoor theater located above the Calypso Reef Pool, shows movies, concerts, sporting events and other special programming throughout the day and evening.
+Afternoon movies might be shown in the Vista Lounge, as well, and on in-cabin TVs.
 At night, you might also be able to catch a late movie in the Princess Theater.

 The video arcade is oddly located on Deck 6 near the Passenger Services Desk.
 It's nowhere near the youth facilities.

 Through Princess' ScholarShip@Sea program, lecturers discuss art, diamonds and digital editing.
-The line brings on specialists to speak about destination-specific topics, such as Alaskan wildlife and sled dog racing, or Hawaiian culture, history and marine biology.
-Hawaii cruises also feature activities like hula-dancing, ukulele-playing and lei-making.
+The line brings on fascinating specialists to speak about destination-specific topics, such as Alaskan wildlife and sled dog-racing.
+We enjoyed the enrichment activities onboard, especially the expert lecture on Alaska as we sailed through Tracy Arm.

 Golden Princess Public Rooms

 Golden Princess' public rooms and entertainment venues are clustered on Decks 5, 6 and 7, with the focal point being the Deck 5 Piazza.
-The center of the Piazza is a circular open space, surrounded by comfy seating and a piano to one side -- the central space, in turn, is circled by public venues, like the Internet cafe, library, art gallery, Vines Wine Bar, International Cafe and, on port days, the gangway.
+The center of the Piazza is a circular open space, surrounded by comfy seating and a piano to one side.
+The central space, in turn, is circled by public venues, such as the Internet cafe, library (with board game selection), art gallery, Vines Wine Bar, International Cafe and, on port days, the gangway.

 The Internet Cafe and library share a space, dotted with multiple workstations and lined on one side with bookshelves.
-Internet use costs 75 cents a minute, or you can purchase a time plan (100 minutes for $69, 200 minutes for $99, 400 minutes for $159 and 600 minutes for $199).
+Internet use costs 79 cents a minute, or you can purchase a time plan (100 minutes for $69, 200 minutes for $99, 400 minutes for $159 and 600 minutes for $199).
 There is also a one-time $3.95 account activation fee.

 One deck up, the Passenger Services Desk faces the atrium with the Shore Excursions Desk at its back by the Crown Grill.
 Also facing the steakhouse are Future Cruise Sales and the Captain's Circle Office.
-Around the atrium, Essence sells perfumes and cosmetics, while Castaways sells Princess logo items and sundries.
+Around the atrium, Essence sells perfumes and cosmetics, while Calypso Cove sells Princess logo items and sundries.
 Head aft to find the photo/video gallery along the corridor that fronts the Explorer's Lounge, Wheelhouse Bar and Sabatini's.

 On Deck 7, more shopping options await with Facets for watches and fine jewelry and Meridian Bay for more jewelry and souvenirs.

-Six onboard laundromats, located on passenger decks, feature washers, dryers, ironing boards, sinks and vending machines for detergent (as well as change).
+Six onboard self-service laundry facilities, located on passenger decks, feature washers, dryers, ironing boards, sinks and vending machines for detergent (as well as change).
 A load is $1 for either wash or dry.
 There's a medical center on Deck 4.

 Golden Princess Spa & Fitness

 With four pools onboard, there was less of a rush to grab a lounge chair than on ships with just one or two pools.
-Alas, some passengers still insisted on saving chaises for the afternoon by plunking down a towel and a book in the morning.
+Alas, some passengers still insisted on saving chaises for the afternoon by plunking down towels and books in the morning.

-In warm weather most kids and teens congregated around the outdoor Calypso Reef pool, while the glass roofed Neptune Reef pool attracted fewer kids and more adults.
-But, on rainy or chilly days, the climate-controlled Neptune Reef pool was a nice plus.
-The Conservatory offers extra indoor deck space above the pool, and it's there you'll find Ping-Pong.
-Tucked away on Deck 12, aft, a smaller pool offers views off the back of the ship.
+In warm weather, most kids and teens congregated around the outdoor Calypso Reef pool, while the glass-roofed Neptune Reef pool attracted fewer kids and more adults.
+But on rainy or chilly days, the climate-controlled Neptune Reef pool was quite crowded.
+The Conservatory offers extra indoor deck space above the pool, and it's there you'll find Ping-Pong and, interestingly, jigsaw puzzles.
+Tucked away on Deck 12, aft, the smaller heated Terrace Pool offers views off the back of the ship.
 Outriggers Bar, on Deck 14, overlooks the Terrace Pool.
-Sun deck space above on Decks 14 and 15 ultimately lead to a hidden retreat -- the Oasis Bar and Spa, with two hot tubs, sun loungers and a giant chess set.
+Sun deck space above on Decks 14 and 15 ultimately lead to the Oasis on Deck 16, which includes two hot tubs, sun loungers and a giant chess set.
 The Oasis Bar is also located there, but it was closed during our trip, and we were told it's open seasonally.

 Above the spa and spa pool is the Sanctuary, Princess' adults-only, spa-inspired deck area.
-Access to this gated sun deck is available by purchasing half-day passes (8 a.m. to 12:30 p.m. or 1 p.m. to 5:30 p.m.) for $10 per person.
-There, you'll find two cabanas for al fresco massages; cushy padded lounge chairs in striped, neutral hues; and serene, potted plants and small trees.
-Serenity Stewards provide cooling Evian misters, chilled towels and, at a nominal fee, MP3 players and healthy and refreshing drinks and snacks like fruit skewers, spring rolls and smoothies.
+Access to this gated sun deck is available by purchasing half-day passes (8 a.m. to 12:30 p.m. or 1 p.m. to 5:30 p.m.) for $10 per person, per half day.
+There, you'll find two cabanas for alfresco massages; cushy padded lounge chairs in striped, neutral hues; and serene, potted plants and small trees.
+Serenity Stewards provide cooling Evian misters, chilled towels and, at a nominal fee, MP3 players and healthy and refreshing drinks and snacks, such as fruit skewers, spring rolls and smoothies.

 Unlike some other ships, Golden Princess doesn't offer a pre- or post-massage relaxation area -- only some chairs that ring the often-busy treatment check-in desk.
 Also missing is a thermal sanctuary suite with heated mosaic tile lounge chairs, common on other vessels.
 The small dressing room has three very narrow showers and not a lot of privacy.
-Incongruously, the sauna and the steam rooms are located on the outside area, facing the coed current pool, which made it awkward to sashay over wearing just a towel.
+Incongruously, the sauna and the steam rooms are located on the outside area, facing the coed current pool, which made it awkward to sashay over wearing just a towel or bathrobe.
 The women covered their glass-fronted sauna with a towel, which, of course, slipped off every time someone opened the door.

 Passengers will find shuffleboard on Deck 16 and can shoot hoops on a half-size basketball court.
-A golf simulator on Deck 15 lets you practice your swing at various virtual courses.
-A nine-hole mini-golf course is located on Deck 16 behind the Movies Under the Stars screen.
+A large putting green, with a number of holes to practice your short game, is located on Deck 16 behind the MUTS screen.